Add Me To Every Where

 Drugs

-Intense research in the genetic material of marine species is currently being carried out by the pharmaceutical and biotechnology industries.
-This research is leading to many discoveries and new products.
+Currently, intense research into the genetic material of marine species is underway, led by the pharmaceutical and biotechnology sectors.
+This research is paving the way for exciting discoveries and the development of innovative products that could transform healthcare.

 Drugs